juliachiu1/WolfJobs/README.md

-# Watch this video to know more about WolfJobs 2.0:
+# Watch this video to know more about WolfJobs 2.0

 https://user-images.githubusercontent.com/32348727/194764600-6a1e6e11-254a-4056-b267-7f50114de559.mp4

-# Watch this video to know more about original WolfJobs:
+# Watch this video to know more about original WolfJobs

 https://user-images.githubusercontent.com/89509351/135556679-daf6a3cd-39af-4cb6-8b81-36522edb3889.mp4